amotivv-inc/memory-box-inference/USER_GUIDE.md

 ### JWT Authentication

-The proxy uses JWT (JSON Web Token) for authentication.
+The gateway uses JWT (JSON Web Token) for authentication.
 Each token is associated with an organization.

 **How it works:**
 1. Administrators generate JWT tokens for organizations
 2. Clients include the token in the Authorization header
-3. The proxy validates the token and identifies the organization
+3. The gateway validates the token and identifies the organization
 4. If the token is valid, the request is processed

 **How to use it:**